 Continuous Improvement in Technical Communication

 Part of our continuous improvement in Technical Communication over the past six years has been our effort to develop appropriate performance indicators through engagement with faculty, industrial advisory board members, and alumni; we have also used our rubrics to attempt to align our own expectations for EPD 397, combating some of the problems we have had over the years with differences between the different instructors of EPD 397.
 ABET has helped our program work toward better connections with senior design faculty, since many senior design faculty adopted several of our performance indicators for their ABET data collection purposes.
-The online modules we began developing in 2009 are also helping align expectations with engineering faculty.

 For further information about ABET, please contact Laura Grossenbacher, Director of the Technical Communication Program and Director of Undergraduate Program Review.